YOUR ULTIMATE GUIDE

 What is the PAT Oxford?

-The PAT Oxford (Physics Admissions Test) is a pre-interview written test that is used by the University of Oxford during the selection process of various science-based courses.
+The PAT Oxford (Physics Admissions Test) is a pre-interview computer-based test that is used by the University of Oxford during the selection process of various science-based courses.
+As of 2024, the PAT will be delivered by Pearson VUE.

 What is the Structure of the PAT Oxford?